IfeeIhappy/Dipshitz/posts/how-it-works.md

 Like I said above, this all starts with [Glitch](https://glitch.com/), which I enjoy immensely.

 I started by "remixing" the [hello-express](https://glitch.com/~hello-express) project, which got me started with a small Node.js app using [Express](http://expressjs.com/).
 Express is fun because it lets you quickly get your app to "listen" at various endpoints, creating hooks for various GET or POST requests.
-In my case, this "app" listens for GET requests at either the "/" or "read/" directories.
+In my case, the app created in `server.js` listens for GET requests at either the "/" or "read/" directories.

 When a request comes in for the "/" directory, it looks for a markdown document at "drafts/index.md" and converts that file's contents to HTML with [Showdown](http://showdownjs.com/).
 Then, it uses [Pug](https://pugjs.org/) to apply that HTML to a template and display it to the reader.